'Assemble with Care' sets the standard for Apple Arcade exclusives

 Clearly, Ustwo Games isn't shooting for absolute realism here.
 You won't be spending hours with a Haynes instruction manual (a couple of the later puzzles do come with a single-page doodle, though) or learn the difference between a Phillips and hex screwdriver head.
 "Make no mistake, you will learn nothing about how any of these objects work," Gray said with a chuckle.
 Each chapter, though, successfully imitates the most important or memorable design features of each object.
 That makes the repairs delightful and satisfying to solve, even if you know that what you're doing isn't *quite* the real deal.

-"We did loads of research up front," Bradshaw explained, "and were like, 'what are the most interesting things in-among these things?
+"We did loads of research up front," Beardshaw explained, "and were like, 'what are the most interesting things in-among these things?
 What are the bits that are quirky or surprising?'
 Also, what creates an interesting reaction at the end?
 What is the [one] thing that you want it to do once it springs to life and you've restored it?"

 Fixing an object will reveal more about its owner.